Areas of difficulty: maths hacks & tricks to help your child

 Your turn: what is 862 x 9?

 (Answers at the end)

-Discover how our maths tutors bring learning to life through their vibrant teaching methods.
+Discover how our maths tutoring brings learning to life through vibrant teaching methods.

 1. Square of 35 = 1125